-Agia Napa received its name when, according to local legend, an icon depicting the Virgin Mary was accidently discovered by a hunter and was named the Virgin Mary of Napa, eventually shortened to the name it holds today.
-Agia Napa’s monastery, which was built in 1500, was constructed around the cave in honour of the Virgin Mary of Ayia Napa.
+Ayia Napa received its name when, according to local legend, an icon depicting the Virgin Mary was accidentally discovered by a hunter and was named the Virgin Mary of Napa, eventually shortened to the name it holds today.
+Ayia Napa’s monastery, which was built in 1500, was constructed around the cave in honour of the Virgin Mary of Ayia Napa.

 Attracting large numbers of tourists every summer Ayia Napa is better known for its beaches, all of which have received the Blue Flag and the most popular being Nissi Beach, its central square is filled with restaurants, clubs and shops, and Waterworld Themed Waterpark which is labelled as Europe’s largest waterpark.
 However, there is more to Ayia Napa that many tend to overlook such as its museums and historical sites.